atom-community/tool-bar/README.md

 is particular useful in your package `deactivate` method, but can be used at any time.

+### `.destroy()`

+Use the method `destroy` when you are planning not using the Tool Bar anymore.
+This will remove all buttons like `removeItems`, but also stops listening for new buttons.

 ### `.onDidDestroy(callback)`

-The `onDidDestroy` method takes a function that will be called when the `tool-bar` package is destroyed.
+The `onDidDestroy` method takes a function that will be called when the `tool-bar` package is destroyed or when you manually call [`destroy`](#destroy).
 This is useful if your package needs to do cleanup when the `tool-bar` is deactivated but your package continues running.

 ## Supported icon sets